What is the First Dollar Credit?

 When the First Dollar Credit is entered on the Taxation District Treasurer's Settlement Sheet, how does it impact the distribution of funds to the taxation districts?

-First Dollar Credit payments are distributed by the Department of Administration on the 4th Monday of July.
-The county treasurer should settle for these amounts no later than August 20.
+DOA distributes First Dollar Credit payments on the 4th Monday of July.
+The county treasurer should distribute these amounts no later than August 20.

 How are adjustments or corrections to the First Dollar Credit handled?

-Any error in the amount of funds distributed to a county/municipality by the Department of Administration (overpayment or underpayment) discovered by October 1 of the distribution year is corrected by reducing or increasing (as appropriate) the following year's distribution for that municipality
+- Any error in the amount of funds distributed to a county/municipality by DOA (overpayment or underpayment) discovered by October 1 of the distribution year is corrected by reducing or increasing (as appropriate) the following year's distribution for that municipality

 Will DOR supply the Maximum Credit Value (MCV) similar to the Lottery and Gaming Credit value?
 If so, when can we expect to receive the value?

 Yes.
-DOR provides the First Dollar Credit MCV by mid to late November, the same way we currently provide the Lottery and Gaming Credit MCV.
+DOR provides the First Dollar Credit MCV by mid to late November, in the same manner we currently provide the Lottery and Gaming Credit MCV.

 Will both the Lottery and Gaming Credit and the First Dollar Credit use the same equalized value school tax rate?